zobinHuang/TCP-UDP-socket-notes/2.cs_model/readme.md

     * After the kernel received the data, then it will copy the data in the receive buffer of **sockfd** to **buf** (note that the data received by the kernel may be larger than the length of **buf** (**len**), so in this case, it is necessary to call the recv() for several times to copy all the data in the receive buffer of **sockfd**.
 * Return value:
     * If it successfully copies data from the send buffer of **sockfd** to **buf**, it will return the actual number of bytes it copied.
-    * If an error happened during copying data, it will return *SOCKET_ERROR*.
+    * If an error happened during copying data, it will return -1. \
+    Under Windows, you can use WSAGetLastError() to get the error code. \
+    Under Linux, you can get the error code via errno.
-    * If the network was disconnected while waiting for the kernel to receiving data, it will return 0.
+    * If the network was disconnected while waiting for the kernel to receive data:
+        * it will return 0 if the peer invoked *close() / closesocket()* to close the connection.
+        * it will return -1 if the peer directly killed the process.

 ### 4.2 Connectionless-oriented commonly used:
 #### 4.2.1 Server & Client Common: